ds-fkock/AutomatedTestingWorkshop/readme.md

 # Repository for Automated Testing Workshop Tractus-X Days

-This repository used as a starting point for implementing automated tests.
+This repository can be used as a starting point for implementing automated tests.

 ## Table of Contents